UniversalDependencies/UD_Czech-CLTT/README.txt

 of two legal documents: The Accounting Act (563/1991 Coll., as amended) and Decree on Double-entry Accounting for undertakers (500/2002 Coll., as amended).

-See the following websites for more information on CAC 2.0:
+See the following websites for more information on CLTT 1.0:

 * http://ufal.mff.cuni.cz/czech-legal-text-treebank
 * http://hdl.handle.net/11234/1-1516